 17. Bound (1996)

-The Wachowski Brothers (Sisters nowadays) are known for their game-changing Matrix Trilogy.
+The Wachowskis are known for their game-changing Matrix Trilogy.
 What many aren’t aware of is their directorial debut, a neo-noir thriller with a lesbian duo as the lead.
-It’s a genre film, and like most thrillers from the 90’s follows a similar premise of robbery which turns into an absolute clusterf*ck.
+It’s a genre film, and like most thrillers from the 90’s, follows a similar premise of robbery which turns into an absolute clusterf*ck.
 What differentiates ‘Bound’ from the others is its slick style, something Wachowskis are famous for now.
 The action sequences are not as over-powering like ‘Matrix’.
-The film is more of neo-noir that dwells on instability of its characters and therefore, it keeps you puzzled till the final moments.
+The film dwells on the instability of its characters and therefore, it keeps you puzzled till the final moments.

 16. Mr. Brooks (2007)